 More information for participants of events at EMBL Heidelberg can be found here.

-- Regulatory mechanisms of neuron type identity
+- Molecular mechanisms of cell type origination in evolution

-- Cell type diversification in animal evolution
+- Sensory cell type diversification in vertebrates